theanh/vm-docker/README.md

-# Virtual machine base on docker
+# Virtual machine base on docker which can run Symfony
-+ nginx
 + php7-fpm
 + ELK
++ node + yarn
-+ symfony
++ nginx